Find information about our terminal, including accessibility, safety, security, Biosecurity Tasmania, pets and lost baggage.

 If you have a disabled parking permit on your vehicle we’ve saved you the most convenient parking spots in the drop-off and pick-up lane.
 For security reasons someone needs to stay with the car at all times.

-If you prefer to come in to the terminal to say your hellos or goodbyes, and you have a disabled parking permit, use one of the dedicated disabled car spaces in the main car park.
-These are located close to the terminal with convenient access for passengers with disabilities.
+If you prefer to come in to the terminal to say your hellos or goodbyes, and you have a disabled parking permit, use one of the dedicated disabled car spaces in the Premium or Terminal Car Park.

 If you are a passenger and require assistance inside the terminal building or with getting onto your flight please contact your airline.

 Wheelchair accessible toilets are located inside the terminal building – follow the signs for the toilets outside the security clearance area or in Departures.

 For Gate 2-6 arrivals: head into the departure lounge (near the retail shops) or use the facilities in the Gate 1 arrivals hall.
 (See map).

 Audio loop for hearing devices